1. anything built or serving to bar passage, as a railing, fence, or the like.

 When I reflect on my past, I have also become aware of, how some of my "no's," worked for my good.
 They caused me to level up, mentally, emotionally and/or spiritually, and often times right around the corner from that "no," was a YES.
 I was being tested on my patience, my obedience, my faith and had to stop operating from a place of instant gratification and wanting things the way I wanted them, how I wanted them, when I wanted them, at that exact moment.
 Sometimes what we truly desire has to come with a process that will build us up, mentally, emotionally and spiritually and often times whatever we are seeking requires greater character of us.
 Simply put, we think we are ready when we are truly not because we have a little bit more growing to do, and a little bit more healing to do.
 If we fight the process it will take us longer to get to the promise.

 We want what we want, right?
 But what if we were willing to wait just a little while longer for what we truly desire instead of operating from pride and impatience?
-What if what we truly wanted was actually right around the corner from what we are settling for and rushing for?
+What if what we truly wanted was actually right around the corner from what we are settling for?
 What if what God really wants for us is way better than what we truly want, (and it always is).
 The reward for waiting is always worth the wait.
-The wait might seem hard and sometimes even heavy, but the harvest will be even greater.
+The wait might seem hard and sometimes even heavy, but the harvest will is plentiful when you choose to wait.

 Take heed...your waiting will never be in vain.
 If you choose to proceed, after you have gotten a solid "no," then you take the risk of bringing on unnecessary pain, grief, lack of peace, and confusion.
-If you have not gotten a "YES," then that means the answer is "no." Stop making choices just because it will make you happy, or bring instant gratification, which will potentially delay and derail your destiny.
-Your goal should not just be whatever makes YOU happy...but the daily goal is to become more HOLY (because that is where the will of God is).
+If you have not gotten a "YES," then that means the answer is "no." Stop making choices from a place of your emotionality and start making choices from an outlook of your destiny!
+You are walking into a season of consecutive "Yeses!"